 where $j(z)$ is the elliptic modular $j$-function defined by

 and $' = (2\pi i)^{-1} d/dz$.
-This function (\ref{BK-limit}) in $z$ gives a polar harmonic Maass form of weight $2$ on $\Gamma$, which is a harmonic Maass form allowed to have poles in the upper half-plane.
-For more details, see \cite[Section 13.3]{BFOR17}.
+The function \eqref{BK-limit} in $z$ gives a polar harmonic Maass form of weight $2$ on $\Gamma$, which is a harmonic Maass form allowed to have poles in the upper half-plane.
+For more details, see~\cite[Section 13.3]{BFOR17}.

 Next, we compare these two Poincar\'{e} series in $\Re(s) > 0$,